 There´s also a small museum, toilet and few restaurants and shops around the parking lot.
 Make sure to get some water with you from there.

-At the beginning of the climb, you might will wondering if you’re in the right place since you won’t see any butterflies at all.
+At the beginning of the climb, you might wonder if you’re in the right place since you won’t see any butterflies at all.
 As a matter of fact, you won’t see any butterfly until you are done with the climbing.
 And then, suddenly there are thousands of them all around you.